MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 When cyber criminals compromise valid passwords of legitimate users, they often share those credentials.
 This is usually done by posting them publicly on the dark web or paste sites or by trading or selling the credentials on the black market.

-Cloud App Security utilizes Microsoft's Threat intelligence to match such credentials to the ones used inside your organization.
+Defender for Cloud Apps utilizes Microsoft's Threat intelligence to match such credentials to the ones used inside your organization.

 ### Prerequisites